 Unlike what they do for their employees, businesses handle independent contractors differently.
 Their income taxes are not withheld, and contractors are entitled to pay for their Social Security taxes or Medicare.
 These responsibilities aren’t the employer’s responsibility.
 Whatever the case, the IRS needs to know the exact amount these contractors pocketed to ensure they pay the taxes they deserve to.
 The 1099-MISC is a vital resource here.
 It’s used to gather this information.
 So businesses needn’t send anything to the IRS, not even the Form W-9.

-The information that required to be on Form W-9
+The information that is required to be on W-9 Form 2022

 Let’s cut to the chase.
 Here’s the information needed in the Form W-9: The contractor’s name, name of the business (if it differs), business entity ( whether a sole proprietorship or partnership, S corporation, C corporation, limited liability company, trust/estate, and much more), and finally the business’ tax identification number ( or could be Social Security number, for sole proprietors using the same tax ID number).